 These fall books for kids are great read alouds for the months of September, October, and November.
 Your elementary students will love listening to and discussing these fall read alouds as a class.
 You may also find these first day of school books, back to school read alouds, Grandparents Day books, books about apples, September 11 books, and Constitution Day read alouds helpful.
 They are other great choices for Autumn read alouds!
 The following fall books for kids are included in this post:

 - Fletcher and the Falling Leaves

 1. Little Tree by Loren Long

-Little Tree lives in a forest surrounded by other trees.
+In the story Little Tree, Little Tree lives in a forest surrounded by other trees.
 He enjoys hearing the morning dove sing and the squirrels climbing his branches.
 When fall comes, the trees’ leaves start to change color.
 Eventually, the other trees begin to drop their leaves.
-Little Tree holds onto his leaves tight, he is nervous about what will happen when he drops his leaves.
+Little Tree holds onto his leaves tight.
+He is nervous about what will happen when he drops his leaves.
 Little Tree keeps his leaves through the winter.
 When spring comes, the other trees start to grow new leaves, while Little Tree keeps his old, brown leaves.

 The seasons continue to change and Little Tree keeps his original leaves.
 The other trees have grown big and strong.
 The squirrels and morning dove sit in their branches.
 Little Tree is still very small and can no longer feel the sunlight.
 He remembers how he used to be the same as the other trees.
 When he finally begins to let go of his leaves, Little Tree is able to grow and change like the others.
 This is one of the sweetest fall books for kids!